drowe67/freedv-gui/CODE_SIGNING.md

 ## Signing using CMake

-To build a signed Windows version of FreeDV, pass in `-DSIGN_WINDOWS_BINARIES=1` as well as the PKCS#11 key URL and the certificate file.
+To build a signed Windows version of FreeDV, pass in `-DSIGN_WINDOWS_BINARIES=1` as well as files containing the PKCS#11 key and certificate URLs.
 For example:

 ```
 $ mkdir build